freedomofpress/securedrop-docs/docs/admin/deployment/onion_name.rst

-Getting An Onion Name for Your SecureDrop
+Getting an onion name for your SecureDrop
 -----------------------------------------

-What Are Onion Names?
+What are onion names?
 ^^^^^^^^^^^^^^^^^^^^^

 Onion names are short, memorable addresses that visitors can use to access an